 You'll be subscribed to my monthly newsletter if you're not already a subscriber.

 You’ll find this map and 80+ more in the book!
 Order your copy today

-** Update 26July2019 from blog reader Steven: “I was out for a ride on the Poco Trail & saw the City has updated their alternate route signs all around the route.They have also updated their own site with the same new updated route info.”
-Check this one out – two new routes on the map which I have not explored yet.
-Let us know what you think!
+- OTHER OPTIONS: Port Coquitlam has created alternate routes.
+There are signs all around the route and they have updated their own site with the same new updated route info.” ( Check this one out – two new routes on the map which I have not explored yet.)